Walk With Us This Summer

 The ancient title for this day is “the Triumph of the Cross.”
 A reminder for us that the church gathers not to mourn this day but to celebrate Christ’s life-giving passion and to find strength and hope in the cross as a symbol of new life.
 We will share in the unfolding drama as Jesus is led to the cross.
 We will hear the stories of the day and give witness to the closing of the tomb.

 First we hear only hoped for whispers on the wind.
 Resurrection?
 Are you sure?
 Yes!
 We gather to celebrate the resurrection of our Savior, Jesus, the Christ.
 We will hear the story of that first Easter day and be surrounded by the joyful sounds of songs that have been sung for generations and songs that new generations are singing.
-Join us for a continental potluck breakfast reception between services.
 Christ is risen!
 He is risen indeed!
 Alleluia!
+Please note that there will be kringles and coffee between service, no breakfast.

 Ash Wednesday Worship and More